D0liphin/AssociativeArrays/README.md

 You will need `gcc`, `g++`, `cargo` and a global installation of [Google's benchmarking library](https://github.com/google/benchmark#installation).

-Run `make build-tests && make run-tests` to build and run tests and `make build-benchmarks && make run-benchmarks` to build run benchmarks.
+Run `make build-tests && make run-tests` to build and run tests (~8 minutes) and `make build-benchmarks && make run-benchmarks` to build run benchmarks.
 You can follow along with the example provided by `include/cpp_std_unordered_map.h` to add your own types.

 You will need to construct a `astv_array_vtable` for your implementation.
 This defines the operations listed on the wikipedia article, that is `insert()`, `remove()` and `lookup()`.

 ```c